Florence | Travel Guide

-Note that day and weekly tickets can only be purchased in advance.
-For routes and maps, head to ataf.net.
+Daily and weekly tickets can only be purchased in advance.
+For bus routes, timetables and maps head to ataf.net.

-If you'd rather take a taxi around Florence, don't forget that they can't be flagged down in the street; you'll have to find one of the many taxi ranks around the city instead.
+If you'd rather take a taxi around Florencex they can't be flagged down in the street so you'll have to find one of the many taxi ranks around the city.
 They should display common fares inside, so check how much you should be paying before agreeing to ride.

-We think it's definitely worth remembering that women travelling alone between 9pm and 2am are entitled to a 10% discount when taking a taxi.
+Women travelling alone between 9pm and 2am can get a 10% discount when taking a taxi.
 Just make sure to ask, as some drivers will not automatically offer it.